 Nest

 In the months since the Ilkley Fountain opening, we have designed a limited edition sculpture, Nest.
-Using the same sphagnum moss inspired forms, Nest is a new interpretation of the themes of the Ilkley Fountain.
+Using the same sphagnum moss inspired forms, Nest is a new interpretation of the themes of the Ilkley Fountain around resilience, interdependence and deep time.

 Origin of themes for Nest